What is a RiverLink transponder?

 - A RiverLink E-ZPass transponder allows a customer to pay tolls automatically when

-The RiverLink E-ZPass transponder is transferrable between vehicles registered to a single
+The RiverLink E-ZPass transponder is transferrable among vehicles registered to a single

-a RiverLink E-ZPass transponder will receive it just before the start of tolling.
+a RiverLink E-ZPass transponder will receive it when setting up their account, either in person

 No. It’s recommended that motorcyclists use a RiverLink E-ZPass transponder, and